Walden, Ontario: Beaver Lake

-Their offices are near Tottem Mine north of beaver lake
+Ghost towns

 Creighton Mine

 Creighton Mine, also known as simply Creighton, is located near the intersection of Municipal Road 24 and Highway 144.
 The community, established in 1900 as an INCO company town, took its name from the geographic township in which it is located, which was named by the province of Ontario in the 1880s for MPP David Creighton.

 The town had a population of around 2,200 at its peak in the 1940s, although the population slowly declined after improvements in the area's transportation networks made it easier for workers to live away from the company townsite.

 In 1986, the town was closed down. and all of the town's homes and businesses were torn down or moved to Lively.
 Some residents initially fought the plan, but were not successful in convincing the company to change its plans.
-Upgrading the town's water, sewer and road systems to contemporary standards would have cost the company over $10 million, a cost which the company deemed to be prohibitive.
+Upgrading the town's water, sewer, and road systems to contemporary standards would have cost the company over $10 million, a cost which the company deemed to be prohibitive.
+By 1989, most buildings had been demolished, and the town officially had no residents.

-A few streets, sidewalks and building foundations can still be found in the area.
-A monument, shown at right, was also placed in the community.
+A few streets, sidewalks, and building foundations can still be found in the area.
+A monument was also placed in the community commemorating the people of Creighton.

 The historic paymaster's cabin from Creighton was moved to the Anderson Farm Museum where an annual reunion continues to bring former residents and family together to share their memories of their former community.

 The mine is also the site of the Sudbury Neutrino Observatory.

-Their offices are in Water Tank Hill

 High Falls

 High Falls is a ghost town located near the junction of the Spanish River with Agnew Lake, at the westernmost boundary of the city.

 The town was created in 1904, when a hydroelectric dam and power plant were built on the Spanish River.
 This power plant, owned and operated by Vale Limited, supplied electric power to many of the area's mining towns, and is still operational today.

 The town was closely connected to the nearby community of Turbine.
 However, in the 1960s, many families began to move away from the community for economic reasons, and by 1975 the community was virtually abandoned.
 Homes were demolished or relocated, and by the mid-1980s the power plant was the only remaining vestige of the community.

-Their offices are located east of Levack and west of Dowling.